 Housing Contract - informational copy only

 I hereby contract for room and board in Western Illinois University Residence Halls for the academic year or the balance thereof as indicated on this form and assume responsibility for payment thereof at the rates established by the University and hereby agree to the terms and conditions as defined on the reverse of this form and to all rules and regulations of the University now or later to be in effect relative to Residence Halls.
-It is expressly provided that this contract may not be canceled after May 1 for Fall and Spring Semesters and June 1 for Summer Session without liquidated damages if the student attends the University.
+It is expressly provided that this contract may not be canceled after March 1 for Fall and Spring Semesters and June 1 for Summer Session without liquidated damages if the student attends the University.
 (See Section VIII.
-Cancellation and Refunds)
+“Cancellation, Check-out and Refunds”)

 Terms and Conditions of Application/Contract